 - Overall, email should have separate sections set apart by a spacer.

-- To ease up coding of your email, if you have editable content, you should avoid adding a background image to that section.
+- To ease up the coding of your email, if you have editable content, you should avoid adding a background image to that section.

-There you go!!!
+There you go!
 Your email design template is ready.
 Uplers can help you with the PSD to HTML email conversion and even the entire email campaign management.
 Share your experiences in the comments below.